WebAssembly/spec/document/core/valid/instructions.rst

    \frac{
      C.\CGLOBALS[x] = \CONST~t
    }{
-     C \vdashinstrconst \GETGLOBAL~x \const
+     C \vdashinstrconst \GLOBALGET~x \const
    }

 .. note::
-   Currently, constant expressions occurring as initializers of :ref:`globals <syntax-global>` are further constrained in that contained |GETGLOBAL| instructions are only allowed to refer to *imported* globals.
+   Currently, constant expressions occurring as initializers of :ref:`globals <syntax-global>` are further constrained in that contained |GLOBALGET| instructions are only allowed to refer to *imported* globals.
    This is enforced in the :ref:`validation rule for modules <valid-module>` by constraining the context :math:`C` accordingly.

    The definition of constant expression may be extended in future versions of WebAssembly.